sofiavalb/sofiavalb/README.md

 # Sofia Valbuena

 <h3>About Me</h3>
 My academic passions lie at the intersection of macroeconomics and software development.
-I study Computer Science because I love software design and the endless possibilities for innovation; I am currently taking Web Systems & Software Engineering classes where I am implementing projects using HTML, Python, JavaScript, Flask, React, AWS, SQL, and more.
+I study Computer Science because I love software design and the endless possibilities for innovation; I am currently taking Web Systems & Software Engineering classes.
 I study Economics because it gives me the tools to understand real-world financial decisions as well as to improve my financial literacy.
 When I am not doing schoolwork, I am applying my work ethic on the ice.
 I am a student-athlete on the synchronized skating team and a two-time Midwestern and Pacific Coast Synchronized Skating Sectional medalist.
 </p>

 <p>